publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch40/schI/m__us_usc_t33_s2704.md

 >     “(3)  __Annual updates__  __.—__

->     The Secretary shall provide an update of the report to the Committees referred to in paragraph (1) on an annual basis.”
+>     The Secretary shall provide an update of the report to the Committees referred to in paragraph (1) not later than January 30 of the year following each year in which occurs an oil discharge from a vessel or nonvessel source that results or is likely to result in removal costs and damages (as those terms are defined in section 1001 of the Oil Pollution Act of 1990 ([33 U.S.C.
+2701][/us/usc/t33/s2701])) that exceed liability limits established under section 1004 of the Oil Pollution Act of 1990 ([33 U.S.C.
+2704][/us/usc/t33/s2704]).”

 ----------